This post about things to do in Hot Springs, Arkansas is in collaboration with Visit Hot Springs.

 Pop’s Lounge at Oaklawn – While we were at Oaklawn we popped into Pop’s for some refreshments.
 It was such a fun spot!
 They had live music and dancing and there was a couple out on the floor the entire time showing us how it’s done!
 The music is a mix of country and old classics and will have you clapping your hands or tapping your feet the entire time.
 Plus it was a laid-back atmosphere and a good place to stop in if you need a break from the slots or betting on horses.

 The Bugler – An upscale dining experience at Oaklawn was The Bugler.
-I felt like I was at a five-star restaurant with their delicious cuisine and excellent service!
+I felt like I was at a five-star restaurant with its delicious cuisine and excellent service!
 I’m a mashed potato connoisseur and I will give theirs 9/10.
 They were so creamy and yummy!
 We all were stuffed by the end of the meal but that didn’t stop us from inhaling the delectable creme brulee.
-Make a reservation, dress up and come for an anniversary or date night.
+Make a reservation, dress up, and come for an anniversary or date night.

 Splash Wine Bar – After the Sugar Ray concert in downtown Hot Springs, everyone went to Splash for a nightcap and cheese board.
 The front of the bar is more upscale and great for a girl’s night but then head to the back patio for fun and live music.